Projecting dynamical systems via a support bound: Proofs: sharpness of the bound

 \section{Proofs: sharpness of the bound}

-The proof of the sharpness is organized as follows.
-First, in Section~\ref{sec:generic} we prove Proposition~\ref{prop:specific_to_generic} allowing to deduce generic sharpness from existence of a single system on which the bound is reached.
-Then we prove Theorem~\ref{thm:sharp} by constructing a family of ODE models satisfying $d \leqslant D$ (namely, shifts of~\eqref{eq:sigma}) on which the bound is reached.
+The proof of the sharpness is organized as follows. {\Ra First, in Section~\ref{sec:generic}, we prove Proposition~\ref{prop:specific_to_generic}, which can be used to prove generic sharpness if (not necessarily generic) sharpness has been established, i.e., it suffices to find a single specific ODE system attaining the bound.} Then we prove Theorem~\ref{thm:sharp} by constructing a family of ODE models satisfying $d \leqslant D$ (namely, shifts of~\eqref{eq:sigma}) on which the bound is reached.
 This is achieved by counting the roots of certain polynomial systems obtained as truncations of the original differential ideal and showing that these roots do not collide under the projection on $x_1$ and its derivatives.
 This gives us the desired lower bounds on the degrees.
-The root counting part of the argument relies on properties of some Vandermone type systems which we establish in Section~\ref{sec:vandermonde}.
-The projection part of the argument follows from the fact that the considered ODE models are globally observable which is established by complex-analytic examination of the solutions (thanks to the choice of ODE model, there solutions admit a closed form representation) (see Section~\ref{sec:proof_general_sharp}).
+The root counting part of the argument relies on properties of some {\Ra Vandermonde} type systems which we establish in Section~\ref{sec:vandermonde}.
+The projection part of the argument follows from the fact that the considered ODE models are globally observable which is established by complex-analytic examination of the solutions (thanks to the choice of ODE model, {\Ra their} solutions admit a closed form representation) (see Section~\ref{sec:proof_general_sharp}).

 The proof of Theorem~\ref{thm:2d} (see Section~\ref{sec:planar_sharpness}) also exhibits specific ODE models reaching the bound.
 The presence of the desired monomials is proved using the resultant representation of the minimal polynomial.